jrosen48/dissertation/README.md

+**Understanding Work With Data in Summer STEM Programs Through An Experience Sampling Method Approach**

-These are files associated with [Joshua Rosenberg's](https://github.com/jrosen48/dissertation) dissertation completed as part of the [Educational Psychology and Educational Technology (EPET)](http://edutech.educ.msu.edu/programs/doctoral/) degree program at [Michigan State University (MSU)](https://msu.edu/).
+These are files associated with [Joshua Rosenberg's](https://github.com/jrosen48/dissertation) dissertation, completed as part of the [Educational Psychology and Educational Technology (EPET)](http://edutech.educ.msu.edu/programs/doctoral/) degree program at [Michigan State University (MSU)](https://msu.edu/).
 Right now, everything except for the data is included here.

 ## Output